 Enable the author to specify key semantics needed to support users with cognitive impairments

 This is a proposal for defining syntax for adaptable content such as: links, buttons, symbols, help and keyboard.
-This may be a WAI-ARIA COGA Extension, however implementation methods are currently being explored.
+The proposed syntax will start by using the data-* mechanism provided by HTML5

 Technology holds the promise of being extremely flexible and the design of many systems includes the expectation that users will be able to optimize their interaction experience according to their personal preferences or accessibility needs.